Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A measurement of the size of something.
 **Sentence:** The dimension of the box was too large to fit in the car.
 **Conversation:**
-A – How big is the table?
+A – How big is the table
 B – Its dimension is 2 meters long and 1 meter wide.

 ### Word: Elevation